-We have been authorised by the Centennial Park Cemetery Authority to certify.
-The financial statements in their (inal form, In our opinion).
+We have been authorised by the Centennial Park Cemetery Authority to certify the financial statements in their final form.
+In our opinion

-- The accompanying financial statements comply with the Local Government Act 1999 Local Government (Impancial Management) Regulations 2011 and the Australian Accounting Standards - The financial statements present a true and for view of the Authority's financial positions at 30 June 2019 and the results of its operations and cash flows for the financial year. - Internal controls implemented by the Authority provide a reasonable assurance that the Authority's financial records are complete, ascurate and reliable and were effective throughout the financial year. - The financial statements accurately reflect the Authority's accounting and other records
+- The accompanying financial statements comply with the Local Government Act 1999.
+Local Government (Ferancial Management) Regulations 2011 and the Australian Accounting Standards - The financial statements present a true and for view of the Authority's financial position. at 30 June 2019 and the results of its operations and cosh flows for the financial year - Internal controls implemented by the Authority provide a reasonable assurance that the Authority's financial records are complete, accurate and reliable and were effective throughout the financial year. - The financial statements accurately reflect the Authority's accounting and other records